RobertoVillarejo01/AmbientOcclusion-HBAO-/README.md

 ## About

+* Individual assingment for the subject Advanced Rendering Techniques in Digipen Bilbao
-Program built in a C++ Engine from scratch using SDL2, glew, OpenGL, glm and ImGui.
+* Engine built from scratch in C++ using SDL2, glew, OpenGL, glm and ImGui.
-Implementation based on the paper from NVIDIA:
+* Implementation based on the paper from NVIDIA:

 >Bavoil, L., Sainz, M., & Dimitrov, R. (2008).
 Image-space horizon-based ambient occlusion.
 In ACM SIGGRAPH 2008 talks (pp. 1-1).